As much as it can seem like a status symbol to be verified, there are also really practical reasons to have a verified Instagram account.

 FAQs about verification on Instagram

-How many followers do you need on Instagram to get verified?
+How many followers do you need on Instagram to get verified as a public figure?

 How long does it take to get verified on Instagram?

-Instagram reviews verification requests within 30 days, however you can be approved and verified much sooner than that.
-It depends on the team that is reviewing those applications so it varies a lot.
+Applying for verification as a public figure takes about 30 days, however, you can be approved and verified much sooner than that.
+It depends on the team that is reviewing those applications, so it varies a lot.

 Do you have to pay to get verified on Instagram?

-The best approach to getting verified on Instagram if you aren’t already a notable account is to work your way up gradually.
-Over time, you can grow your following and prove your notability, which will greatly help the success rate of your application.
+If you’re after your public figure verification badge on Instagram, the best approach is to work your way up gradually.
+Over time, you can grow your following and prove your notability, which will significantly help the success rate of your application.
 If you’re off to apply for that verification right now — good luck to you!